 Confession: I've never been a big fan of whole buckwheat (often labeled as "buckwheat groats").
 Between its slightly grainy texture and pronounced earthiness, I have trouble enjoying it on its own, or even in dishes like kasha varnishkes that, I should note, are beloved by many.
 But if you're like me and find yourself avoiding buckwheat, consider giving it another shot in more, shall we say, "diffused" environments.
-Yeast-risen crêpe-like buckwheat galettes and heftier buckwheat pancakes have a sour note that pairs well with sweet jams and syrups, or even savory items like smoked salmon.
+Yeast-risen crêpe-like buckwheat galettes and buckwheat blini have a sour note that pairs well with sweet jams and syrups, or even savory items like smoked salmon and sour cream.
 And it's hard not to fall for Japanese soba noodles, served chilled with a salty-sweet dipping sauce, or hot in a flavorful broth.
+You can also try the sweet end of the spectrum with silky-smooth, nutty soba-cha pudding.
 Still not working for you?
 Don't sweat it.
 It's a big, grainy world out there.

 If you go the whole-groat route, just be careful to coat them in egg, oil, or butter and toast them in a pan before adding your water—otherwise, you'll wind up with a pot of swollen mush.

 What don't we do with corn?
 Seriously, think about it.
 We eat it off the cob, dried into hominy, ground and cooked into porridges like polenta or grits, popped and puffed into snacks, and processed into cornmeal for breads, muffins, chips, and tortillas.
 And that's not even counting the booze, animal feed, and industrial uses that make it one of the world's largest crops.